darena-solutions/bluebuttonpro-public/docs/source/organization-invite.rst

      "patient": { }
    }

-If the invite has not yet been accepeted, this property will not be included.
+If the invite has not yet been accepted, this property will not be included.

 .. _organization-invite-accepting-an-invite-person-association:

-Accpeting an Invite - Person Association
+Accepting an Invite - Person Association
 ----------------------------------------

 To accept an invite, a :doc:`person <person>` resource is required.
 This person will then be associated